Stop Ethnic Violence in Nigeria

 - by: Care2.com

-- target: Nigerian President Umaru Yar'Adua
+- recipient: Nigerian President Umaru Yar'Adua

 Over 10,000 lives have been claimed due to ethnic clashes between the indigenous peoples and the settlers of Nigeria--and that number is continuously on the rise.
 Although legislation passed in the 1999 Constitution ensures the inalienable rights of every Nigerian citizen, the government has failed to successfully enforce these laws.
 The "non-indigene" Nigerians are not treated as citizens in their own country and the reinforcement of these ethnic tensions by the government continues to segregate Nigerians and breed violence.